dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 **C**harlie is the **C**EO of the company; a technology entrepreneur, investor, and philanthropist.

-Charlie is intent on disrupting the world of Pet Clinics and sees DevOps as key to the company's plans ...
+Charlie is intent on disrupting the world of Pet Clinics and sees DevOps as key to the company's plans.

 ### Chun (Coach)